danielholmstrom/dictalchemy/README.md

 # Converts SQLAlchemy declarative models to dict

 Currently this works with synonyms and simple relations-ships as one-to-many and many-to-many.
-Relationships will only be followed one level.
+Relationships can be followed in many levels.

 The only collection currently supported is sqlalchemy.orm.collections.InstrumentedList.